eppineda/Game-of-Life/README.md

 First round was low-level programming for cell behavior (game.js and seed.js, with index.html acting as the entry point for a static test script, which is now disabled but still in the markup.)

-Second round was UI programming wih AngularJS, primarly making configurable to the end user what was previously hard-coded simulation parameters.
+Second round was UI programming wih AngularJS, primarily making configurable to the end user what was previously hard-coded simulation parameters.

 Third round was integration of game.js into the Angular application, creating controllers